moregatest/XGalleryCli/README.md

 **XGallery Cli**
-Based on Joomla! to fetch images from third party
+A standard alone application based on Joomla!
+Framework to fetch images from third party
  - Flickr

 **How to use**